Coda

 Key Features

-• Data modeling for tables, fields, and relationships with a built-in admin UI
+• No-code relational data modeling with tables, fields, and relationships

 Use Cases